The entire book appears at this link with chapters added after appearing online:

 Turning to Tyger, “She gets so excited when we have company.

-now very obviously pregnant Dorothy Lafleur.
+to the now very obviously pregnant Dorothy Lafleur.

 “Joe wants to go back on Bingo LeBeouf.
 He has devised quite